Nareit's policy priorities include:

 The like-kind exchange rules recognize that the exchange of one property held for investment or business use for a similar property does not change the economic status of the taxpayer and therefore should not be taxed.
 As they apply to real estate, like-kind exchange rules have led to a more dynamic real estate sector – one that encourages reinvestment and construction activity and allows real estate owners to better allocate resources.
 The rules also lead to lower levels of debt in commercial and multifamily real estate transactions.
 Over the last few years, there have been several legislative and regulatory proposals to eliminate or restrict like kind exchange deferrals.

-Marketplace Fairness would level the sales tax playing field by ensuring that sales taxes are applied equally – whether the sale occurs at a physical location or online.
+Marketplace Fairness levels the sales tax playing field by ensuring that sales taxes are applied equally – whether the sale occurs at a physical location or online.
 It would ensure that main street businesses are not unfairly burdened with a government-sanctioned price disadvantage over their online competitors.
+On June 21, 2018, the U.S. Supreme Court issued a 5-4 decision in South Dakota v.
+Wayfair, eliminating a prior Supreme Court decision holding that online retailers without a “physical presence” in a state were exempt from sales and use tax collection, and applying substantially the same rules regarding sales and use tax collection to both online and brick-and-mortar retailers.

 A proposal was raised in the Hawaii state legislature in 2015, 2016 and 2017 to eliminate the dividends paid deduction (DPD) for all real estate investment trusts in the state.
 Nareit opposed the proposal.
 Eliminating the DPD would be contrary to the federal income tax rules applying to widely held REITs in every state but one with an income-based tax system like Hawaii.
 Based on filings with the Securities and Exchange Commission and other data sources, more than 20 widely held REITs have invested about $13 billion in commercial real estate in Hawaii, resulting in the employment of many Hawaii residents.